scottzach1/Project-Beans/project_requirement/project-requirement.md

 connected to the main-board with non-reversible connectors, and that there are reverse polarity protections present on the board.

-- Simulation to verify hardware before producing it physically (could save us a lot of time)?

 #### 3.7.2 Software Non-Functional System Attributes